jesugq/compiler-symbol-table/README.md

 }
 ```

-Terminals take a left value of one of the three terminal, and return them when called using Bison's $X handler.
+Terminals return a left value with either a reserved terminal code, the numerical value of the integer or floating point read, or the string value of the identifier read.
+These can be called using Bison's $X handler.

 ```c
 // Reserved Words